taka-rl/student_grade_system/README.md

 # student_grade_system
-Currently under development to meet the requirements
+Currently under development to meet the requirements.

-Base code for this project: base_src folder developed in my different project
+The purpose of this project is to **build a strong foundation of C++ knowledge and skills**.

 ## Requirements
 ### Functional requirements:
+    Introduce roles such as admin and student, ensuring that common functionalities and specific functionalities for both admin and student
     add/remove students and subjects
     modify students' grade
+    calculate GPA,
-    calculate GPA, average grades
+    display indivisual average grades
     display all students' grades
     display ranking by all students' average grades display grade distributions